ankitv06/CUBESTATIC_Unity/README.md

 # Cubetastic

 **Cubetastic** is a Unity-based 3D platformer that challenges players to navigate a cube through a series of increasingly difficult obstacle courses.

+⚠️ *Best experienced on desktop with keyboard controls (A / D).
+Touch support not available yet.*

 ## 🎮 Core Gameplay Features